softdevteam/krun-linux-kernel/README.md

  * Save and exit.

- * Run `make` (for a real benchmarking setup do *not* use `-j`)

  * Run `make deb-pkg`

-## Step 3: Install and Boot the New Kernel
+## Step 5: Install and Boot the New Kernel

 The previous step should have created deb packages in the parent directory.
 Next:

  * Install them with `dpkg -i <files>`, where `<files>` are the deb packages you want to install.
-You will need to install the: `linux-firmware-image`, `linux-headers` and `linux-libc-dev` packages (whose exact names will vary).
+You will need to install the: `linux-image`, `linux-headers` and `linux-libc-dev` packages (whose exact names will vary).

- * Reboot the system and check the kernel is running with `uname -r`.
-Debian should have set the kernel as the default, but sometimes (for unknown reasons) it doesn't.
-If it has not selected your kernel, you need to edit `/etc/default/grub` and run `update-grub` before rebooting.
+ * Reboot the system and check for `krun` in the kernel identity with `uname -r`.
+Debian should have set the kernel as the default.
+If not, you need to edit `/etc/default/grub` and run `update-grub` before rebooting again.

-## Step 3: Check the Kernel Over
+## Step 6: Check the Kernel Over

 Now you are running the Krun kernel.
 Let's check it all looks OK: